clue/reactphp-zenity/README.md

 #### waitFor()

-The `waitFor($dialog)` method can be used to launch a given dialog and wait for the zenity process to return its result.
+The `waitFor($dialog)` method can be used to launch a given dialog and wait for the Zenity process to return its result.
 This simple blocking API allows you to get started quickly without exposing all nifty async details - and lacking some of its advanced features: